DEVOPS-PROJECTS-ORGANIZATION/devops-instructions/README.md

 ```
 Mapping environment variables from environment file in the config folder to the docker-compose.yml file (Substitute environment variables in Compose files;
 It’s possible to use environment variables to populate values inside a Docker Compose file; If you have multiple environment variables, you can substitute them
-by adding them to a default environment variable file named .env or by providing a path to your environment variables file using the --env-file command line option)
+by adding them to a default environment variable file named .env or by providing a path to your environment variables file using the --env-file command line option;
+Check how your docker-compose.yml will finally look like, after environment variables substitution)
 ```
 docker-compose --env-file ENVIRONMENT_FILE_PATH config
 ```